FOR THE ONES CARRYING MORE THAN THEY EVER EXPECTED

 The emotional weight of caregiving isn’t always obvious from the outside.
 Many caregivers keep showing up, doing what needs to be done, and pushing through even when they’re overwhelmed.

-Over time, many adult caregivers find themselves experiencing things like:
+Over time, many people start to experience things like:

 • Feeling constantly responsible for someone else’s wellbeing